SupriyaChopade/PHPTravels/README.md

 # PHPTravels
-Katalon Studio Test cases for PHP Travels for Axelerant skill
+Katalon Studio Test cases for PHP Travels

 CONTENT OF THIS FILE
 *About Katalon Studio